 - Your normal pattern of having sex might change.
-Some men will avoid sex or any kind of closeness because of worries that their partner will expect full (penetrative) sex. - Dealing with cancer sometimes means relationships can change from romantic or sexual to more like a close friendship, or patient and carer. - You may be facing other changes in your relationship, such as changing priorities and plans for your life together.
+Some men will avoid sex or any kind of closeness because of worries that their partner will expect full (penetrative) sex. - Dealing with cancer sometimes means relationships can change from romantic or sexual to more like a close friendship, or patient and carer. - You'll probably be facing other changes in your relationship, such as changing priorities and life plans together.

-Even though your sex life is unlikely to be the same as it was before, there are still many ways of having pleasure, closeness or fun together.
+Even though your sex life might not be the same as it was before, there are still many ways of having pleasure, closeness or fun together.
 Being physically close can protect or even improve your relationship.
 Try to be realistic but flexible in your approach to sex.
 It doesn't have to be all about full penetrative sex.